GoogleCloudPlatform/google-cloud-ops-agents-ansible/README.md

 to the agent's plugin directory on the target VM.
 The main config file should have a line that includes this directory.

-For more information please see [Monitoring third-party applications](https://cloud.google.com/monitoring/agent/plugins).
+For more information, please see [Monitoring third-party applications](https://cloud.google.com/monitoring/agent/plugins).

 Example Playbook